mira-screen-share/sharer/beta.md

 1. Download the Mira sharer executable for your OS [here](https://github.com/mira-screen-share/sharer/releases/tag/v0.1).

-> - macOS users: you might need to install ffmpeg with `brew install ffmpeg`.
 > - Apple Silicon users: we don't yet have a native build and we have no idea if Rosetta would work.

 2.